Arijit166/CodeAlpha_SwiftCart/README.md

 Licensed under the MIT License.

 <b>💡 Contributions are welcome!</b>
-Feel free to fork this project and enhance Homezy further.
+Feel free to fork this project and enhance SwiftCart further.